RyanTheAllmighty/Docker-Hub-API/README.md

 ```

 #### deleteBuildLink(username, name, id)
-This deletes a build link given by the id for the given respository.
+This deletes a build link given by the id for the given repository.

+This method returns nothing on success, but an error in the .catch() block of the promise indicates an error there.

+#### deleteBuildTag(username, name, id)
+This deletes a build tag given by the id for the given repository.

 This method returns nothing on success, but an error in the .catch() block of the promise indicates an error there.